act-rules/act-rules.github.io/_rules/iframe-accessible-name-cae760.md

 ## Assumptions

-- The rule assumes that the target `iframe` is used as an [user interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
+- The rule assumes that the target `iframe` is used as a [user interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).

 ## Accessibility Support